 She uses both the sorrow from the loss of her mother to suicide and the joys that emerge out of her choice to live life to the fullest.
 She encourages us to do the same.

 Jonathan brought Pam and me together through his death in 2014.
-As we mourned and comforted one another we also discovered our mutual love for writing ministry.
+As we mourned and comforted one another, we discovered our mutual love for writing ministry.

 May you be both challenged and encouraged this Christmas as you walk through all circumstances in life.